-Key stage Process and requirements Opportunities for engagement 1: Receipt and registration.
-Check compliance with relevant national and local validation requirements.
-Check all relevant information and appropriate fee has been provided.
-Encourage developers to have early discussions with local residents for major applications including the potential for enhancing the social value of the proposal.
-The application will be available to view on the City Council's website.
-2: Consultation and publicity.
-Consult in line with current regulations currently for a minimum of 23 days (to cover postal delays).
+Key Stage Process and Requirements Opportunities for Engagement 1.
+Receipt and registration Check compliance with relevant national and local validation requirements Check all relevant information and appropriate fee has been provided Encourage developers to have early discussions with local residents for major applications including the potential for enhancing the social value of the proposal The application will be available to view on the City Council's website.

+Key Stage Process and Requirements Opportunities for Engagement 2.
+Consultation and publicity Consult in line with current regulations currently for a minimum of 23 days (to cover postal delays).
 If the scheme is amended, and we consider that those amendments raise new issues which could lead to further comment, we will seek to reconsult for a further 10 days.
-The City Council notifies stakeholders and the community in accordance with the regulations by: Publishing the application details on the City Council's website and how to comment.
-Letter to the owners/occupiers of properties adjoining the application site advising of application and the period in which to submit comments, and/or; Site notice placed on or near sites subject to applications for development, and or; Publishing a notice in the local press for certain types of development 2 .
-A weekly list of all new applications received by the City Council is posted on the its website.
-Depending on the proposal, we will also consult with: Various statutory and non-statutory consultees.
-Other bodies and interest groups relevant to the proposal.
-Duty to Cooperate bodies on major strategic applications or neighbouring authorities on applications for development close to the City boundary.
+The City Council notifies Ward Councillors, stakeholders and the community in accordance with the regulations by: Publishing the application details on the City Council's website and how to comment; Letter to the owners/occupiers of properties adjoining the application site advising of application and the period in which to submit comments; and/ or Site notice placed on or near sites subject to applications for development; and or Publishing a notice in the local press for certain types of development1 A weekly list of all new applications received by the City Council is posted on its website Depending on the proposal, we will also consult with: Various statutory and non-statutory consultees Other bodies and interest groups relevant to the proposal Duty to Cooperate bodies on major strategic applications for development close to the City boundary